 And that is how you paint a simple pansy.

 Here is some older videos on painting pansies.

 If you are a subscriber the free pattern for this pansy is in the Resource Library.

-If you are not a subscriber then please fill out this form to get access to free patterns and printable.
+If you are not a subscriber then please press the button in the bar above to get the latest painting lesson sent directly to you and access to free patterns.